Copy and paste the below script into your own website or blog to embed this book.

 Greeted at Andrews Air Force Base outside Washington by Defense Secretary Robert McNamara and National Security Advisor McGeorge Bundy, he’d asked for any news of further crisis in the world.
 There was none, no wider threat.
 Still, when, well after midnight, he finally climbed into his own bed, he asked several aides to stay with him.
 In the darkness, he made sure they understood: They were not to leave him alone.

-Jonathan Darman is a writer in New York City.
-He is a former correspondent for Newsweek, where he covered national politics, including John Kerry’s presidential campaign in 2004 and Hillary Clinton’s in 2008.
-This is his first book.
+Jonathan Darman is the author of Landslide: LBJ and Ronald Reagan at the Dawn of a New America.
+He is a former correspondent for Newsweek, where he covered national politics, including John Kerry’s and Hillary Clinton's presidential campaigns.